halfmvsq/entropy/README.md

 * stduuid (https://github.com/mariusbancila/stduuid)
 * TinyFSM (https://github.com/digint/tinyfsm)

+After cloning the Entropy repository, run the folllowing command to clone the submodules:

-Please run `git submodule update --init --recursive` after cloning to get these submodules.
+`git submodule update --init --recursive`

 The following external sources and libraries have been committed directly to the Entropy repository: